Table of Contents

 Modern vehicles with automatic climate control often have a single-button defog function that optimizes these settings automatically.
 Familiarize yourself with this feature before you need it.

 If windshield fogging impairs your visibility and you cannot clear it quickly, pull over at the first safe opportunity until visibility improves.
-Remember that driving with obstructed vision is both dangerous and potentially illegal under most state vehicle codes.
+Remember that driving with obstructed vision is dangerous and potentially illegal under most state vehicle codes.

 Steer Clear Of Standing Water On Roadways